devskiddlee/inverto-v2/README.md

 - Player profiles
 - & many more

-If you want to have a feature added, open an issue
+If you want to have a feature added, go to #cheat-requests in the dc!

 ### Currently working on:
 - nothing, give me ideas :)